xaster-Kies/xasty/README.md

 # xasty
-A twitter bot to automate twitter activities like : Liking, retweeting.
-With the twitter api Tweepy
+🤖 A twitter bot to automate twitter activities like :
+  Liking ❤️,
+  Retweeting 🔁,

+With the twitter api Tweepy.